 The Reserve Bank faces a diverse range of operational risk in its day-to-day activities.
-These risks relate to a range of areas from availability of technology and facilities services to retaining high-quality staff to perform the Bank's functions, as well as the unintentional disclosure of confidential and sensitive information.
-Generally, the Bank has a low appetite for these types of risk but recognises that it is neither possible nor necessarily desirable to eliminate some risks inherent in its activities.
+They include risks relating to the availability of technology and facilities services, retention of high-quality staff and the unintentional disclosure of confidential and sensitive information.
+Generally, the Bank has a low appetite for these types of risk, but recognises that it is neither possible nor necessarily desirable to eliminate some risks inherent in its activities.
 The acceptance of some risk is often necessary to foster innovation and efficiencies in business practices.